sustainers/sustainers.github.io/agenda.md

 # Agenda

-“$ustain” will be a one day conversation for open source software sustainers.
+“Sustain” will be a one day conversation for open source software sustainers.
 There will be no no keynotes, expo halls or talks.
 Only discussions and ideas about getting and distributing money or in-kind services to the Open Source community.
 We will be building the outcomes and agenda of the day together